Backing up your device

 Double check that everything is backed up and then tap Reset device at the bottom of the screen.
 Tap Delete all on the next screen and wait for the process to complete and the phone to reboot.
 You’re done.

 NOTE: If you’re wiping your S5 to sell it on or give it away, then we recommend removing accounts before you factory reset.
 You can do this by going to Settings > Accounts, tapping on each account and then tapping More at the top right and Remove account.

 How to factory reset a Galaxy S5 using hardware keys

-- Now press and hold the Volume up button, the Home button, and the Power button together until you see the Android on screen.
+Step 2: Simultaneously press and hold the Volume up button, the Home button, and the Power button until the Android icon appears on your display.

-- Now use Volume down to highlight the wipe data/factory reset option and press the Power button to select it.
+Step 3: Use Volume down to highlight the wipe data/factory reset option, and press the Power button to select it.

-- Use Volume down again to highlight Yes — delete all user data and press Power to select it.
+Step 4: Use Volume down again to highlight Yes — delete all user data, and press Power to select it.

-- Wait until you see the reboot system now option and then use the Power button to select it.
+Step 5: Wait until you see the reboot system now option and use the Power button to select it.

-- When the S5 restarts it should be completely wiped and ready to set up again.
+Step 6: When your S5 restarts, it should be wiped and ready to set up again.